nerves-project/.github/CONTRIBUTING.md

 Copyright and licensing are very important to open-source software projects.
 Nerves components fall under several licenses, so please review the license for the project to which you are contributing.
-By contributing, you certify that you have the right to submit the changes under the project's open source license and assign copyright to the Nerves Project maintainers.
+By contributing, you certify that you have the right to submit the changes under the project's open source license.

 ### Style guide for documentation